microbiomedata/metaMS/README.md

     ```

-- Build the image from source:
+- or Build the image from source:

     ```bash
     docker build -t metams:latest .